-The theory of general equilibrium offers a simplified guide to how real economies function: describing how production, prices, demand and consumer preference interact in multiple markets and tend towards a state of equilibrium.
-The first attempt to model this interaction was made by Leon Walras in the late nineteenth century, but it remained a largely theoretical exercise until the advent of the computer age, when large amounts of data could be processed to model national economies on an unprecedented scale.
+The theory of general equilibrium offers a simplified guide to how real economies function: it describes how price, demand, supply and production interact in multiple markets and tend towards a state of equilibrium.
+The first attempt to model this interaction was made in the late nineteenth century, but it remained a largely theoretical exercise until the computer age, when large amounts of data could be processed to model national economies on an unprecedented scale.

 Yves Balasko is Professor of Economics at the University of York.
 He was previously Professor of Mathematical Economics at the University of Geneva and Professor of Mathematics at University of Paris I (Panthéon-Sorbonne).
 His books include The General Equilibrium Theory of Value (Princeton University Press, 2011) and The Equilibrium Manifold (MIT Press, 2009).